-- From the menu, select File > Open > Shipment, or File > New > Shipment. - Enter the required data directly into the spreadsheet, or (double) left click on the first cell to open the Shipment Dialog box, allowing entry of all necessary data per shipment in one window. - Geocode the Shipment File to locate the correct Lat/Long for each record listed in the file (Ref.
+- 1. From the menu, click File > Open > Shipment, or File > New > Shipment. - 2.
+Enter the required data onto the spreadsheet, or double-click on the first cell to open the Shipment Dialog box, allowing entry of all necessary data per shipment in one window. - 3.
+Geocode the Shipment File to locate the correct Lat/Long for each record listed in the file (Ref.
 Geocoding Records).